 A Full Circle Journey for Mr. Curtis

 At Westbury Christian School (WCS), we love celebrating the incredible educators who shape our students' lives both academically and spiritually.
-This month's High School Spotlight features Mr. Curtis, our dynamic teacher of Yearbook, VEX Robotics, MSENG, and AP Computer Science Principles, and a proud WCS alumnus.
+This month's Faculty Spotlight features Mr. Curtis, our dynamic teacher of Yearbook, VEX Robotics, MSENG, and AP Computer Science Principles, and a proud WCS alumnus.
 Mr. Curtis has been woven into the fabric of our community since the 2005 school year, starting as a student, transitioning to a part-time Extended Care and Summer Camp worker, and now thriving as a dedicated full-time teacher.
 Once a Wildcat, always a Wildcat!

 Faith-Fueled Teaching: Integrating God's Word into Every Lesson